maciej-kulon/hls-variants-info/README.md

 ## Browsing results

 All results are stored in local instance of MongoDB in docker.
-You can browse result using such software as [MongoDB Compass](https://www.mongodb.com/products/compass), [MongoDB Shell](https://www.mongodb.com/try/download/shell) or any other tool.
-Connect to the mongo DB using connection string:
+You can browse result using such software as [MongoDB Compass](https://www.mongodb.com/products/compass), [MongoDB Shell](https://www.mongodb.com/try/download/shell) etc. Connect to the mongo DB using connection string:
 `mongodb://root:root@$0.0.0.0:27017/hls-variants-info?tls=false&ssl=false&authSource=admin`

 ## Example results